 How does remortgaging work?

 Once you have your mortgage statement, you can pass that to your mortgage broker or the lender you are remortgaging with.
-You will need to go through another mortgage application and have your property valued to check that the loan-to-value hasn’t changed drastically.
+You will need to go through another mortgage application and have your property valued to check that the loan-to-value hasn’t changed dramatically.
 If approved, your new deal should repay and settle your old debt, leaving you with a brand new loan that is at a more competitive rate.
-Remember that you will need to make up any shortfalls if the new loan doesn’t repay the old debt.
+Remember that you will need to make up any shortfall if the new loan doesn’t repay the old debt.

-It is worth remembering that a remortgage may not always be on a cheaper rate as you may decide to move from a cheap tracker to a more expensive fixed rate deal for more security, or you may take a larger loan to release some cash, which could result in higher repayments.
+It is worth remembering that a remortgage may not always be on a cheaper rate as you may decide to move from a cheap tracker to a more expensive fixed-rate deal for more security, or you may take a larger loan to release some cash, which could result in higher repayments.

 How long does remortgaging take?

 Lenders and mortgage brokers advise that it can take up to two months to get a remortgage granted, but there are attempts by the Land Registry to speed up the process.
 It is working with several banks and conveyancers to allow documents to be signed and stored online using blockchain technology which should reduce the time it takes to process a remortgage.

 It is important to get the timing right before you remortgage.
 The biggest barrier to remortgaging is the early repayment charge (ERC).
 Most fixed rate deals and some trackers will have ERCs which are effectively penalties for paying off the loan too early.
 At the same time, you want to avoid moving onto a more costly SVR at the end of a deal term.

 It is best to start the remortgaging process at least two to three months before the end of your current deal to ensure there is enough time for the application to go through and before the higher rates kick in.
 A mortgage lender should contact you in the final months of your deal to inform you of the rate you will move to.
 A lender may also contact you towards the end of your fixed rate mortgage term with any offers it has available.